rochisha0/quantum-ugly-duckling/README.md

 - Qiskit Hackathon Project
 - The aim of this project is
+  - to find a use case of the noise
-  - to build a random number generator with a quantum computer
+  - to build a random number generator with a quantum computer with the help of only noise
+  - Connect the project with IBM cloud
-  - the help of the noise it is prodrucing
+  - Create a Discord bot with the help of Quantum Simulator

 - Random numbers can be used in various applications like
   - The Monte Carlo simulation for electric circuits
   - For procedural generation of landscape in games